 You will need to register to ask for help within the forum, although non members are allowed to read the forum.

-These forums are spread over three different categories, them being Location, Surnames, and General Topics.
+These forums are spread over 3 different categories; and they are Location; Surnames; and General Topics.

 - Location – Get help for any state in the United States or country in the world.

 - Surnames – Got a question relating to your surname.
 You can use the simple A to Z menu to find your surname and then ask your question.

 - General Topics – This section is split into 6 more subcategories (General Genealogy, Immigration, Emigration and Migration, Military Service, Religions, Wars, and Miscellaneous)

 MyHeritage has an incredible 20 million members where they can get help with using the MyHeritage site and its features.

 Users can also get their general queries answered as well.